 Performing other duties and responsibilities deemed necessary by the membership.

 FINANCE / BUDGET---This committee shall be comprised of the Treasurer, the Vice-President, and three (3) members of the Alliance appointed by the President.
 This committee shall be responsible for tasks as outlined in the adopted Financial Policy.

+Effective Oct 1, 2027, this committee shall be comprised of the Treasurer, and one officer and three (3) non-executive committee members of the Alliance appointed by the President.
+This committee shall be responsible for tasks as outlined in the adopted Financial Policy.

 LEGISLATIVE---This committee shall be responsible for implementing tasks as outlined in the adopted Legislative Policy, including: